wolfmannic/VM-Packages/README.md

 * [Commando-VM](https://github.com/mandiant/commando-vm)
 * [ThreatPursuit-VM](https://github.com/mandiant/ThreatPursuit-VM)

-> NOTE: The packages themselves do NOT contain any tool binaries, ONLY URL download links.
+> NOTE: Packages do not contain actual software distributions.
+Packages are PowerShell scripts that only contain instructions for obtaining distributions.
+See [Chocolatey legal information](https://docs.chocolatey.org/en-us/information/legal) for more details.

 ### Package Lifecycle
 Below is a summary of a package's lifecycle from source code to tool installation: